 Additionally, we are advancing our novel research platform targeting the Sec61 translocon and the protein secretion pathway to discover and develop small molecule therapeutics for oncology and autoimmune indications.
 Our first clinical candidate in this program, KZR-261, has demonstrated broad anti-tumor activity in preclinical models of both solid and hematologic malignancies.
-We recently submitted an investigational new drug, or IND, application for KZR-261 to the FDA, and we plan to initiate a Phase 1 clinical trial of KZR-261, which will assess safety, tolerability and preliminary tumor activity of KZR-261 in solid tumors.
+We recently initiated our Phase 1 clinical trial of KZR-261, assessing safety, tolerability and preliminary tumor activity of KZR-261 in solid tumors.
 We believe this discovery platform has the potential to yield additional small molecule product candidates that offer the potential of combination therapy in a single agent.
 If successfully developed and approved, these small molecules could serve as alternatives to currently marketed biologic therapeutics to act as cytotoxic anti-cancer agents or to block the secretion of novel targets of interest in immuno-oncology or inflammation.

 Since the commencement of our operations, we have devoted substantially all of our resources to performing research and development activities in support of our product development efforts, hiring personnel, raising capital to support and expand such activities and providing general and administrative support for these operations.
 We do not have any products approved for sale and have not generated any revenue from product sales.
 We have funded our operations to date primarily from the issuance and sale of equity securities.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates and programs.
 We have incurred significant operating losses since our inception.
-Our net losses were \$41.7 million and \$26.0 million for the year ended December 31, 2020 and the six months ended June 30, 2021, respectively, and we expect to continue to incur significant losses for the foreseeable future.
-As of June 30, 2021, we had an accumulated deficit of \$152.0 million.
+Our net losses were \$41.7 million and \$40.4 million for the year ended December 31, 2020 and the nine months ended September 30, 2021, respectively, and we expect to continue to incur significant losses for the foreseeable future.
+As of September 30, 2021, we had an accumulated deficit of \$166.4 million.
 We anticipate that a substantial portion of our capital resources and efforts in the foreseeable future will be focused on discovering new potential therapeutics, completing the necessary development, obtaining regulatory approval and preparing for potential commercialization of our product candidates.